 Day 4: Blarney Stone & Kinsale

-Leave Galway for a long drive to Cork (stopping at the Rock of Cashel if you think you have time) to the famous 15th Century Blarney Castle.
+Upon leaving Galway this morning, your chauffeur will make the long drive for your arrival in Cork.
+Along your way, you may ask to stop in places like Rock of Cashel or anywhere else you fancy.
+Once you've made it to Cork, your chauffeur will stop at the famous 15th Century Blarney Castle.
 Blarney Stone & Castle was built nearly six hundred years ago by one of Ireland's greatest chieftains, Cormac MacCarthy.
 Kiss the legendary Stone of Eloquence, found at the top of the Tower and you'll never again be lost for words.

-Continue your drive to Cork City where you can visit the English Market.
-This evening take a walk around the charming coastal town of Kinsale known as Gourmet Capital of Ireland.
+From there, your chauffeur will drive you to Cork City where you can visit the English Market.
+Later in the day, you'll be driven to the charming coastal town of Kinsale known as Gourmet Capital of Ireland.
 If time permits you can visit the Charles fort which is a classic example of a late 17th century star-shaped fort.

 Overnight in Trident Hotel, Kinsale.

 Following your time in Kinsale, your chauffeur will take you on a journey to Co Kerry and the beautiful town of Killarney.
 For more lovely scenery, your chauffeur can drive through West Cork, and we recommend doing this.

 When you get to Killarney, give your chauffeur the evening off and take a jaunting car ride.
 This family-run business offers tours pulled by horse that go off the beaten path and share the area's history, legends and perspective of the locals.
 Later on, wander about town in and out of pubs, restaurants and craft shops that all offer something different.
 You will never want to leave.